Coral reef: Coralline algae

-Coralline algae are important contributors to reef structure.
-Although their mineral deposition rates are much slower than corals, they are more tolerant of rough wave-action, and so help to create a protective crust over those parts of the reef subjected to the greatest forces by waves, such as the reef front facing the open ocean.
+Coralline algae are essential contributors to reef structure.
+Although their mineral deposition rates are much slower than corals, they are more tolerant of rough wave-action, and so help to create a protective crust over those parts of the reef subjected to the most significant forces by waves, such as the reef front facing the open ocean.
 They also strengthen the reef structure by depositing limestone in sheets over the reef surface.
 Furthermore, in locations unfavorable to the growth of corals, coralline algae can be the primary builders of an algal reef.